 After posting a story to your client’s Instagram Business profile, clicking on the eye icon shows who’s viewed the story.

-To see how the story is performing, click on the graph icon, which shows an overview of shares, replies, profile visits, and sticker taps.
+To see how the story is performing, click on the graph icon, which shows an overview of post shares, replies, and sticker taps.

 Instagram stories, which can be either videos or photos, differ from regular content as they disappear after 24 hours.
 But have no fear that these Instagram insights will disappear!
 To access performance analytics of previous Instagram stories, go to the ‘Insights’ section on your client’s profile, then under ‘Content You Shared,’ click ‘Stories.’
 You’ll see a useful grid of previous stories, views, and analytics for individual posts - even after they’ve expired.